Skip to content

 It is best to be proactive, so call the customer early.
 In some cases, you may have enough information to work with the customer to avoid or minimize the adverse impact.

-STEP 3: Decide The Best Course of Action When Package is Late.
+STEP 3: Decide The Best Course of Action When a Package is Late.

 You should have a policy in place on what to do when a shipment is late.
-This would be followed by your staff and include topics like when to contact a customer, how to work with a carrier, when to offer credit or some type of good will compensation to the customer.
+This would be followed by your staff and include topics like when to contact a customer, how to work with a carrier, when to offer credit or some type of good will to compensate your customer.

 For more on how to handle delivery exceptions and work with your customer after the fact, see Extensiv’s Delivery Exception: The Ultimate Guide and Simplfulfillment’s What Is a Delivery Exception and How to Handle It as an eCommerce Store Owner?